UFC boss says St-Pierre will face middleweight champion Bisping after all

 “Because I know Michael Bisping will fight,” White told the post-fight news conference when asked about the change in opponent.
 “Michael Bisping will show up and he will fight.
 So yeah, I’m going to give it to him.”

-White said there was date set yet.
+White said there was no date set yet.

 The 36-year-old St-Pierre, who has not fought since November 2013, reacted to the news with a thumbs-up and happy face emoji in a text to The Canadian Press.